OnlineShopDatenbanken/OnlineShop/README.md

 ```
 pip install pipenv
 ```
+Although this project uses a postgres database, postgres is not required to be installed.
+The database is setup in a docker container.

 ## How to install
 Go into your terminal and **switch to the directory where you have this project stored**.